 - Humility toward uncertainty

-- The Real Creators of Value Legitimate actors:
+The Real Creators of Value

 - Apply rigorous statistical methods with track record